C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 covered; caused by defect in machinery itself not covered.

-6 Sympathetic Damage: Damaged cargo taints other cargo; covered only
+6 Sympathetic Damage: Damaged cargo taints other cargo; covered only if

-if original damage from insured peril and no intervening cause.
+original damage from insured peril and no intervening cause.

-7 Sentimental Damage: Fear of damage--not covered; cargo that has suffered
+7 Sentimental Damage: Fear of damage--not covered; cargo that has suffered a

-fear it may have been damaged.
+may have been damaged.

 2 Types of Loss: